jswhit/pygrib/README.md

 GRIB is the World Meteorological Organization (WMO) standard file format for the exchange of weather data.

-Provides a interfaces for the ECWMF GRIB_API C library and the NCEP grib2 C library, including command line utilities for listing (grib_list) and repacking (grib_repack) GRIB files.
+Provides a high-level interfaces for the ECWMF GRIB_API C library and the NCEP grib2 C library, including command line utilities for listing (grib_list) and repacking (grib_repack) GRIB files.